yeatmanlab/roar-docs/docs/developer/tech-specs/backend/users-orgs.md

 * An enum for org types enables special-case logic (e.g., school vs. family).
 * Separating courses and classes from other orgs aligns with both OneRoster and Clever data models (N.B.
 Clever refers to classes as "sections").
 * Separate courses and classes allows course reuse across multiple classes (sections).
+* In Clever's data model each course and class are associated with only one grade, term, period, and subject.
+However, in the OneRoster data model, a course can be associated with multiple grades, terms, periods, and subjects.
+ROAR conforms to the OneRoster model by adding many-to-many join tables for these relationships.
+This aligns with OneRoster and is also more expressive (e.g., it supports multi-subject interdisciplinary classes, blended grades, and rolling terms).
 * Separate roles per org allows nuanced modeling (e.g., teacher in one, admin in another).
 * The `*_change_logs` tables track all changes to user, org, and user-org relationships.
 This enables traceable provenance of enrollment and staff assignments: who made each change, when it happened, and what was changed.
 This is essential for supporting auditability, compliance, and longitudinal data accuracy.